 Australian Border Force.

 Our integrated department provides us with the opportunity to leverage our combined experience and capabilities to better tackle the challenges facing Australia's border.
-These challenges are outlined in the
+See our strategy documents at Departmental reports and strategies.

 Each organisation has its own proud history, as outlined below.